Gayatri-2017/UdacityDataEngineeringNanodegree/Project_2_Data_Warehouse/README.md

 Contains documentation and information about the Project

 # Running of the project:

+Step 0: Start the Redshift cluster and enter the credentials in `dwh.cfg` configuration

 Step 1: Create the Database and the tables
 Run the Following command in the terminal